 Deeper planting bulbs may result in slightly later blooming, but it will not hurt your bulbs.
 In fact, it will give them more protection from freezing temperatures in the wintertime.

-Generally speaking, larger bulbs should go in the bottom layer of your planter with smaller bulbs in each successive layer; however, this is not always the case.
+Generally speaking, the largest bulbs should go in the bottom layer of your planter with smaller flower bulbs in each successive layer; however, this is not always the case.
 Be sure to read the planting instructions on each package of bulbs you are considering.

 - Growing Lavender Mountain Lily (Ixiolirion bulb)